 “We need to find a way out,” Jesse whispered.

 “What are you talking about, punk?
 You said we can go out the back door if it comes to the front and the other way around if it comes to the back,” Sammy replied.

 “Not out of the garage, out of this place.
 Wherever it is.”
 When they didn’t find anyone in any of the nearby houses, Kenny had explained that they likely stepped into a parallel dimension, citing science that made no sense.
 Since he was by far the smartest kid in school, they all acknowledged his explanation.
 Accepting it was something else altogether.

 “Dude, we don't even know how we got into it.”

 Scanning the shadows over by Darla's house, Jesse scowled.
 “I still don’t see Kenny or Jackie.”
 Turning back to Sammy, he asked again.
 “You said it's not letting us off the block, right?
 Maybe we just need to get out of the area.
 Over to the stadium or something.”

 “Jason should be back by now,” Carl called from the backdoor.

 Sammy turned to him.
 “Shit.
-I told you guys, it’s faster than you think and does that creepy teleport thing when you get to Palm or Douglas.
+I told you guys, it’s faster than you think and does that creepy teleport thing when you get close to Palm or Douglas.
 It won’t let us onto those streets.
 Do you think it got him?”